Non-Owner Car Insurance in Oregon

 What Is Non-Owner Car Insurance in Oregon?

-When you borrow someone's car, your non-owner policy covers liability for injuries and property damage you cause to others, but it won't cover damage to the vehicle you're driving.
-The same applies when you're renting a car; you'll have liability coverage while driving the rental vehicle, though the rental car itself isn't protected under your policy.
+When you borrow someone's car, your non-owner policy pays liability for damage or injuries you cause, and it won't cover the vehicle you're driving.
+The same applies to rentals.
+You have liability coverage, but the rental car itself isn't covered under your policy.

 Does Oregon Allow Non-Owner Car Insurance?
 How You Can Get It